-What seems to be exercising the Washington Post is that her speech in Atlanta was barred to waiting journalists, cameramen, bloggers and twitterers.
+However, the Washington Post is exercised that she had barred waiting journalists from her speech in Atlanta.
+In fact she barred the journalists, cameramen, bloggers and twitterers.
 The injustice of it all!

 She’s very much a public figure without a public role…so her speech given to the retailers stayed private.
 As too did her answers to their questions.
-One of those answers was supposed to be a 25 minute answer…phew!
+Indeed, she gave a 25 minute answer to one question…phew!

 But, there’s nothing remotely unfamiliar about this public speaking arrangement.
 George W. Bush’s private public speaking falls into the same category.